silhavyj/KIV-VSS-Covid19-Simulation/README.md

 ## Requirements

 In order to successfully build the application, you need to have `CMake` on your machine.
-Furthermore, you need to have installed `mingw32-make`, if you are on Windows, or `g++`, if you are on Linux.
+Furthermore, if you are on a Windows machine, you need to have installed `mingw32-make`.

 ### Build